Protect Our Parks

 National treasures like Valley Forge and Gettysburg to our awe-inspiring state parks like Ohiopyle and Ricketts Glen, represent some of the greatest places enjoyed by Pennsylvanians and people around the globe.
 We’re working to preserve Pennsylvania's parks and threatened national heritage from threats like fracking, mining, pollution, and encroaching development.

 The best of Pennsylvania

-Congress is moving in the wrong direction
+Politicians are moving in the wrong direction

-Together, we can protect Pennsylvania’s parks
+Together, we can protect Pennsylvania’s parks, forests, and public lands

 - Every day, Pennsylvania loses 300 acres of open space, farmland and forests to out-of-control development.